 - Chronic illness

-These medical conditions can leave you feeling drained of energy, enthusiasm, and make you feel like you could “sleep a year.”
-With such conditions, you might range from feeling chronically fatigued, to feeling like you happily put your head down and sleep at any time, to being so disruptive you can hardly function normally.
+These medical conditions can leave you feeling drained of energy, and enthusiasm, and make you feel like you could “sleep a year.”
+With such conditions, you might range from feeling chronically fatigued to feeling like you happily put your head down and sleep at any time, to being so disruptive you can hardly function normally.

 Sleep Conditions That Cause Fatigue

 One of the more common reasons you are tired all the time even after 8 hours of sleep is that you have a sleep disorder.
 Sleep disorders are conditions that prevent you from getting quality sleep.
-Here are a few sleep disorders that would give you illusion of sleeping throughout the night, but actually don’t provide quality sleep.
+Here are a few sleep disorders that would give you the illusion of sleeping throughout the night, but don’t provide quality sleep.

-Sleep apnea is a sleep disorder and medical condition that causes you to repeatedly stop breathing constantly throughout the night, anywhere for 40 to over 100 times per night, and wake up to resume breathing (though you won’t remember waking).
-Therefore, you might sleep 8 hours and still feel like you barely slept – because you really didn’t sleep!
+Sleep apnea is a sleep disorder and medical condition that causes you to repeatedly stop breathing constantly throughout the night, anywhere from 40 to over 100 times per night, and wake up to resume breathing (though you won’t remember waking).
+Therefore, you might sleep 8 hours and still feel like you barely slept – because you didn’t sleep!
 It causes severe sleep deprivation and the following symptoms:

-- Bed partner hears you repeatedly stop breathing throughout night
+- Bed partner hears you repeatedly stop breathing throughout the night

 - Loud, chronic snoring